FIFA 22 may be coming to an end of its shelf life but that doesn’t mean there isn’t fun still to be had.

 Moving back over to Spain for our final 4.5-star pick, Real Sociedad are another team with a good starting XI that will work once you get the hang of them.

 Again, this is more about the attack than the defence, with the use of a 4-2-3-1 freeing a fairly solid attacking quartet.
-At the moment, the default four are Alexander Isak, Mikel Oyarzabal, David Silva and Adnan Januzaj but you can switch the latter for Portu if you prefer using pace on the wings to Skill Moves.
-Isak, at the forefront of the attack, can be quite a threat with his 84 Pace and 82 Shooting, but perhaps even more important is five-star Weak Foot and four-star Skill Moves.
-With the Swede, you’ll be able to make space for yourself on the edge of the area and unleash a competent shot whichever side of the box you are on.
+At the moment, the default four are Alexander Sorloth, Mikel Oyarzabal, David Silva and Adnan Januzaj but you can switch the latter for Portu if you prefer using pace on the wings to Skill Moves and, of course, Isak up front.
+The Swede can be quite a threat with his 84 Pace and 82 Shooting, but perhaps even more important is five-star Weak Foot and four-star Skill Moves.
+With Isak, you’ll be able to make space for yourself on the edge of the area and unleash a competent shot whichever side of the box you are on.

-To be completely honest, the defence is pretty thin but just in front of them, Mikel Merino will provide a good shield with 82 Defending and 81 Physical, protecting Robin Le Normand and Aritz Elustondo.
-There’s also the choice of bringing Asier Illarramendi on from the bench to partner Merino, adding a bit more defensive solidity to give you the freedom in attack.
+To be completely honest, the defence is pretty thin but just in front of them, Mikel Merino will provide a good shield with 82 Defending and 81 Physical, protecting Robin Le Normand and Igor Zubeldia.
+There’s also the choice of bringing Martin Zubimendi on from the bench to partner Merino, adding a bit more defensive solidity to give you the freedom in attack.

 5 star teams